Tiagocl/Spotify-Clone/README.md

 (For demo purposes, this feature is showcased in the Demo Video).

 - **🔍 Search Functionality:**  Search for tracks, artists, or albums.
-(Note: Due to a recent Spotify Web API update, playlist and album search is not supported.)

 - **🔑 User Authentication:** Secure login system to access app features using Spotify's OAuth.